Examination boards in the United Kingdom: CCEA

 The Northern Ireland Schools Examination Council became the Northern Ireland School Examinations and Assessment Council before being replaced by the Council for the Curriculum, Examinations and Assessment (CCEA) in 1994.
 It is a non-departmental public body.

 ICAAE, a division of ICAA, was founded in 1989.
 It specialises in a small number of business and ICT courses.
 It began offering GCSEs in 1997, in partnership with CCEA.
 In 2009, it began offering exams independently of CCEA.
 It stopped offering such exams a few years later.

 WJEC

 Unlike the other boards, WJEC did not experience any major organisational changes and is still owned by the Welsh local authorities, though it operates independently.
 In 2014, WJEC launched a new brand, Eduqas, for new Ofqual-accredited qualifications (mostly offered in England), while retaining the name WJEC for Welsh Government-regulated qualifications.

 Scotland

-There is just one exam board in Scotland, the SQA (Scottish Qualifications Authority), which offers all Scotland's qualifications.
+There is just one exam board in Scotland which offers all of Scotlands qualifications.
+Since 2 December 2025 this has been, Qualifications Scotland, after it was announced by the Scottish Government in June 2021 that the previous exam board, the SQA (Scottish Qualifications Authority) was to be dissolved.

 History

-Previously, academic qualifications were awarded by the Scottish Examination Board (SEB), and prior to that the Scottish Certificate of Education Examination Board (SCEEB), while vocational qualifications were awarded by the Scottish Vocational Education Council (SCOTVEC).
+Previously, academic qualifications were awarded by the SQA, and prior to that the Scottish Examination Board (SEB), and before that the Scottish Certificate of Education Examination Board (SCEEB), while vocational qualifications were awarded by the Scottish Vocational Education Council (SCOTVEC).